 Many of our patients with skin disease inquire about potential dietary changes.
-In the case of psoriasis, a large body of evidence now supports the role of dietary change as an adjunct to medical therapy.
+In the case of psoriasis and diet, a large body of scientific evidence now supports the role of dietary change as an adjunct to medical therapy.
 However, misconceptions abound in this area, especially online, and it is therefore critical that physicians serve as a source of evidence-based advice.

 In the case of psoriasis, there are important considerations in each of these areas.